 This rendition of “Waiting Room” comes from the Italian digital compilation album You Have No Control: A DIY Tribute to Fugazi, released in 2010.
 The album, available for free download, features 15 covers performed by underground Italian artists, each providing a truly unique take on the song they cover.
 The comp was lauded by Ian MacKaye, as well as bassist Joe Lally, who now calls Rome, Italy home.

 Hey, nothing says “punk rock” like MTV and Pepsi, am I right?
-If you can make it a full minute into this video than you’re a stronger person than I am.
+If you can make it a full minute into this video then you’re a stronger person than I am.

 Good show, Bang Camaro.
 This is a solid cover.
 It’s just funny to me that it takes 17 of you to perform a song that originally only required four people.
 And even then, Guy mostly just flailed around and wrestled with stage crashers.